-Depending on the results of the roadside breath test or breathalyzer test, you may have to give the police your driver’s licence for 3 to 90 days.
-If you’re later convicted of an offence related to the impaired operation of a motor vehicle, you will get a minimum 1 year license suspension for a first offence.
+Depending on the results of the roadside breath test or breathalyzer test, you may have to give the police your driver's licence for 3 to 90 days.
+If you're later of an related to the impaired operation of a motor vehicle, you will get a minimum 1 year license suspension for a first offence.

 Refusing to take a breath test

 Refusing to provide a breath sample is a criminal offence.
 If you refuse a breath test, you will be charged with refusing to comply with a police demand.
-If you're found guilty, you will be sentenced to a minimum $2000 fine and a 1 year driving prohibition for a first offence.
+If you're found guilty, you will be sentenced to a minimum $2000 fine and a 1 year driving for a first offence.
 A second offence has a minimum punishment of 30 days in jail.

 Zero Blood Alcohol Concentration law

 The Zero Blood Alcohol Concentration (BAC) law applies to all drivers under the age of 21 and new drivers of any age.
 Drivers under 21 and new drivers must not have any alcohol in their blood while they drive.